News

 Ultra-low insertion loss Surface Acoustic Wave Devices demonstrated

 New SAW devices fabricated by Universidad Politécnica de Madrid (UPM) demonstrate ultra - low insertion loss.
-The diamond was grown and plagiarised at CDF whereas the AlScN piezoelectric at UPM.
+The diamond was grown and planarised at CDF whereas the AlScN piezoelectric at UPM.
 The results are published in (open access) Micromachines:

 Nano-SQUIDs demonstrated using Cardiff Diamond Foundry films